Battery systems in the National Electricity Market

 Will the registration process get any easier?

-The IRP category will provide hybrid systems and bi-directional units with a fit-for-purpose market registration category that accommodates different generation capabilities and bi-directional flows.
+The IRP category provides hybrid systems and bi-directional units with a fit-for-purpose market registration category that accommodates different generation capabilities and bi-directional flows.
 Units with bi-directional flows are units capable of both generating energy and consuming energy.
 Hybrid systems are systems in which multiple types of generation, batteries or load exist behind the same power grid connection point.

 Are there any jurisdictional requirements for my battery system?